Maurizio Abbatino: Banda della Magliana

 The Banda della Magliana was formed after a casual encounter between Crispino and another exponent of the Roman underworld, Franco Giuseppucci, known as Er Negro.
 Giuseppucci at the time was well known for having a mobile home in which several criminals stored their weapons.
 Though he stopped using the mobile home due to police investigations, he maintained this role of weapons keeper.
 One day, he was given a bag containing weapons belonging to his friend Enrico De Pedis, another respected criminal of the period.
-The car was stolen by another street criminal, unaware of who the owner was or what the car contained, but once he found the weapons he sold them immediately.
 While moving the weapons in his car, he stopped at a cafe to buy a snack.
-Giovanni Tigani — better known as 'Paperino' — stole the car, with the keys still inside, unaware of who the owner was or what the car contained.
-"Er Negro" immediately began searching for the car and weapons and he discovered they were given to Emilio Castelletti, one of the criminals working for Abbatino.
+Giovanni Tigani — better known as 'Paperino' — stole the car, with the keys still inside, unaware of who the owner was or what the car contained, but once he found the weapons he sold them immediately.
+"Er Negro" immediately began searching for the car and weapons and he discovered they had been sold to Emilio Castelletti, one of the criminals working for Abbatino.

 Franco Giuseppucci wasted no time and immediately went looking for the car with the guns inside and on the same day, likely informed by Tigani himself, came to reclaim the weapons.
 This was the occasion in which we met Franco Giuseppucci who proposed to join forces, since we already knew Enrico De Pedis who was working alongside Giuseppucci, and who soon joined up with Giuseppucci.
 This new batteria was thus formed when Giuseppucci's group and our own decided to join forces.
 This was when we agreed on the obligations of solidarity and exclusive cooperation.